-As with all local authority schools in Scotland, Clober Primary operates under the terms of the Additional Support for Learning Act (2009) and its accompanying Code of Practice.
-Further details of the policies and procedures can be found on the East Dunbartonshire Council website, and the school's Additional Support for Learning Co-ordinator, the Depute Head Teacher, will be able to outline the support that can be offered in school.
+As with all local authority schools in Scotland, this school operates under the terms of the Additional Support for Learning Act (2009) and its accompanying Code of Practice.
+Further details of the policies and procedures can be found on the East Dunbartonshire Council website, and the school's Additional Support for Learning Co-ordinator will be able to outline the support that can be offered in school.